kejadlen/git-together/README.md

 # `git-together` is meant to be aliased as `git`
 alias git=git-together

-# Use .git-together for author configuration
+# Use .git-together per project for author configuration
 git config --add include.path ../.git-together
+# Or use one .git-together for all projects
+git config --global --add include.path ~/.git-together

 # Setting the default domain
 git config --file .git-together --add git-together.domain rocinante.com